MicrosoftDocs/connected-spaces/articles/certificate-expiration.md

     SCREENSHOT GOES HERE

-These are the valuable expiration dates to keep in mind.
+These are the expiration dates to keep in mind.

 ## Renew Service Principal certificates and secrets